vippsas/vipps-login-api/vipps-login-api-faq.md

    a selection of data from their profile in Vipps.
 This can include name, phone number, email, addresses, and date of birth.
 The merchant controls which of this data is requested.
 The user must consent to the sharing of data.
-   The consent is the legal basis for the Vipps AS transfer of this information to the merchant.
+   The consent is the legal basis for the Vipps AS (hereafter called Vipps) transfer of this information to the merchant.
-2. Vipps AS is responsible for our processing of information related to Vipps end users and the personal information generated using the Vipps services.
+2. Vipps is responsible for our processing of information related to Vipps end users and the personal information generated using the Vipps services.
    For the Vipps Login service, the merchant will be responsible for the processing of the profile information received, starting when the merchant